Ariana and the Elder Codex: Codex of Wind Walkthrough

 Advertisement

-Main Codex of Wind route walkthrough
+Main Codex of Wind route

 Opening rooms: learn the wind columns before you rush

-When you enter a tall vertical room, read it from top to bottom before you commit.
+When you enter a tall vertical room, read it top to bottom before you commit.
 Look for three things:

 • A lower branch that looks optional but loops back upward after a fight.

-Repair points and 100% completion
+Repair points and full completion

 • Repairs above the intended story route in vertical rooms.